 I don’t have a business mentor, no, but I am a great believer in asking other people lots and lots of questions!
 For any new business owner, I think the most important thing is to believe in yourself, your product and your success.
 I always remind myself of Walt Disney’s words, “If you can dream it, you can do it”.

-Q. How would describe your approach to leadership in the workplace?
+Q. How would you describe your approach to leadership in the workplace?

 Partially by example – I am happy to do anything that needs doing.
 But mainly by inspiration tinged with a little madness.